What are waves?

 surfing.
 How the wind is blowing on your beach will make a big

 difference too.
-Waves are obviously always travelling from the open
+Waves are obviously always traveling from the open

 ocean towards the beach, like scaled-up versions of ripples on a pond,